ArtemBohak/opentable/README.md

     ```

 4. Set up the database using Prisma:
-    -   Create a `.env` file in the `server` directory and provide your database connection URL.
+    -   Create a `.env` file in the root directory and provide your database connection URL.
 You can use the `.env.example` file as a template.
         DATABASE_URL should be a [connecting url](https://www.prisma.io/docs/concepts/database-connectors/postgresql) to your postgresql database.
-JWT_SECRET should be a random string.
+JWT_SECRET should be any random string.

         ```.env.example
         DATABASE_URL="(postgresql://USER:PASSWORD@HOST:PORT/DATABASE)?schema=public"